 The RTM applications use the latest available information about resource availability and network status; in fact, the optimal Dispatch is initialized by the SE solution that is provided by the Energy Management System (EMS).

 The IFM application commits resources optimally for the next Trading Day using three-part Energy Bids.
 Almost all resources can be considered for optimal commitment, except for resources with extremely long Start-Up, because the full cost impact of commitment decisions for these resources cannot be evaluated within the IFM Time Horizon.
-Similarly, the RTM applications that have Unit Commitment capabilities can commit resources optimally within their Time Horizon, however, because that Time Horizon is short (a few hours at most), only Fast-Start, Short-Start and Medium Start Units can be committed.
+Similarly, the RTM applications that have Unit Commitment capabilities can commit resources optimally within their Time Horizon.
+However, because that Time Horizon is short (a few hours at most), only Fast-Start, Short-Start and Medium-Start Units can be committed.
 Consequently, any Long-Start Units that are not scheduled in the IFM or RUC, are effectively not participating in the RTM.

 Unlike the IFM application, the RTM applications need to interface with the Automated Dispatch System (ADS) to communicate financially binding commitment and Dispatch Instructions, and with the CAS for confirmation of System Resource Schedules and Dispatch.